My contract at work ended and I am now unemployed for the first time in my adult life.

 2. Work Part Time

-While on EI in Canada, you are allowed to work under the “Working While on Claim” project (which is scheduled to end in August, 2016).
+While on EI in Canada, you are allowed to work under the “Working While on Claim” project.
 The math can get a little complicated depending on the specifics, but basically “you will be able to keep 50 cents of your EI benefits for every dollar you earn, up to 90% of the weekly insurable earnings that we used to calculate your EI benefit amount.”
 (Source) In other words, you can work and not be penalized for it.

 I’ve been looking into a few interesting part time jobs as well as getting into babysitting again, as I really miss working with kids.
 Not only will working part time supplement my income until I am re-hired or find another full time job, but it also looks a lot better on my resume, gives me something to do, and could open new doors.